Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Joints between small bones in the upper part of the spine may wear out.
+Joints between small bones in the neck may wear out.
 Pain may travel to the shoulder or the base of the skull.

 Bony spurs may form on the joints between the vertebrae (spinal bones).
 And disks (cushions of cartilage between vertebrae) may wear down.
 Pain may affect the lower back or leg.

-Cartilage damage can occur in the large “ball and socket” joint that connects the pelvis and thighbone.
+Cartilage damage can occur in the large “ball and socket” joint that connects the pelvis and thighbone (femur).
 Pain may travel to the groin, buttocks, or knee.

 The cartilage in the knee joint may wear down.
 Weakness or instability in the knee joint may make walking or climbing stairs difficult.

 Finger joints may become enlarged and knobby.
 Grasping objects may be hard, especially if the joint at the base of the thumb is affected.

 Toes may be affected.
 Arthritis may cause a bunion, a bump at the base of the big toe.
 Standing or walking may be painful.